open/close all folders

-- Top Gear: The three main presenters appear in silhouette over clips from previous episodes.
-These are usually updated between seasons.
+- Top Gear: From the eighth series onwards, the title sequence consists of the three main presenters appearing in silhouette over clips from previous episodes.
+These are usually updated between series.

-- The Bill moved to doing this in its second season (with the clips interspersed with an eplectic inducing flashing blue police light) and continued to use variations of it for the following 12 years.
+- The Bill moved to doing this in its second series (with the clips interspersed with a seizure-inducing flashing blue police light) and continued to use variations of it for the following 12 years.

 - Mystery Science Theater 3000 mixes titles-specific footage that sets up the premise of the show with clips from the episodes proper.

 - Stargate SG-1 (except for seasons 4-5 and the beginning of season 9).
-Starting with season 6, the sequence ended with a Power Walk into the SGC's Stargate.
+Starting with season 6, the sequence ends with a Power Walk into the SGC's Stargate.

 - And Stargate Atlantis.

 - Charmed not only updated the Title Sequence for each season (common practice as is), but also edited the individual Title Sequences for each episode so that it would only show and credit characters that appeared in that episode.

 - Malcolm in the Middle had a mixture of clips from the show and clips of random Public Domain material like footage of a boxing referee getting accidentally knocked out and a skier spontaneously catching fire, Special Effects Failure in kung-fu and sci-fi B-movies, and egregious violence and explosions in various kid's cartoons, all run through a static-y color-warped filter.